iodaniel/iodaniel_resume/docs/index.md

 `April 2015 - June 2019`
 __Nuevo Hogar LLC__, El Paso, TX

-- Leadership and supervising 200 employees and managing 150 clients with social security services, that received benefits of provider services and caregiver in the home.
+- Supervised 200 employees and managing 150 clients with social security services.

-- Orientation and training with employees to new caregivers to improve client satisfaction.
+- Conducted orientation to new caregivers and training for caregiver services.
+- Generated official reports for the case workers with the objective to inform the necessities of the clients and request more assistance.

 `February 2010 - April 2015`
 __La Familia Home Health__, El Paso, TX - PAS Supervisor